Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/filhol-2020-a-human-editable-sign-language-representation/essay.md

-# Filhol (2020): A Human-Editable Sign Language Representation . . . and a Writing System?
+# A Review of Filhol (2020)

-**A review of semantic-layer insight, SignWriting misclassification, and overstated novelty claims**
+**A Human-Editable Sign Language Representation and the limits of representation as writing**

 Reviewed source: